openregister/specification/content/data-model.md

 for that element, the **item**.

 An **item** is a set of values for the attributes defined in the **schema**.

+In summary, the **log** and all its parts are an immutable data structure that allow expressing a sequence of changes to a dataset.

 ***
 TODO: Schema is not well defined yet and it shouldn't be needed to define the